-For example: Your company missed a big product order when some equipment broke down.
-You need to figure out the root cause in order to fix the underlying issue.
-So, using the “5 Whys” method we start by asking why:
+Take, for example, the scenario of your company missing a big product order when a piece of equipment broke down.
+You need to figure out the root cause to fix the underlying issue.
+Using the “five whys” method, we start by asking why:

-- Why did it overheat?: Because cooling fan failed.
+- Why did it overheat?
+Because the cooling fan failed.

-- Why don’t we have an automated preventive maintenance system?: Because our maintenance guy is not great with computers.
+- Why don’t we have an automated preventive maintenance system?
+Because we have been resistant to adopting new technology.

 - Is there any visible or measurable evidence that each indicator could support the root cause determination?